PhonePyaeKyaw-359/Agent-47/README.md

 ## 1. Overview

 **Agent47** is an intelligent, multi-agent AI system built using the **Google Agent Development Kit (ADK)** and powered by **Gemini 2.5 Flash from Vertex AI**.
 It acts as a comprehensive personal assistant, capable of orchestrating complex workflows across Google Workspace applications while seamlessly managing local tasks and notes.

-Built for modern productivity, Agent47 doesn't just answer questions—it takes action.
+Agent47’s core innovation lies in its **AI-driven orchestration** layer, which transforms natural language inputs into structured, multi-step workflows.
+Leveraging a hierarchical multi-agent architecture, the system intelligently interprets user intent, dynamically delegates tasks to specialized agents, and executes actions across integrated platforms such as Google Workspace.
+This positions Agent47 beyond conventional conversational AI, enabling it to function as an autonomous operational assistant rather than a passive response generator.

 ---